Manage CloudStream data sources

 To see import activity, navigate to Data Sources and expand the data source.

-CloudStream can ingest up to 500 events per second.
+CloudStream can import up to 500 data records per second.

 Statuses